-Most failures involve the cup leathers, not the motor, and is indicated by a properly primed pump not able to maintain vacuum and move fluid.
-The cup leathers are user serviceable, and replacement parts are readily available from Dankoff Solar
+Most failures involve the diaphragms, not the motor, and is indicated by a properly primed pump not able to maintain vacuum and move fluid.
+The diaphragms are user serviceable, and replacement parts are readily available from Dankoff Solar

 WARRANTY CLAIMS must include receipt to prove date of purchase.